Miguel Cardoso (basketball)

 Miguel Cardoso (born 15 January 1993) is a Portuguese basketball player for FC Porto of the Liga Portuguesa de Basquetebol and the Portuguese national team.
 During his career, he has played in Portugal, France and in the EuroLeague.

 Club career

 Cardoso started his career with FC Porto in 2010.

 In October 2020, Cardoso signed with Úrvalsdeild karla club Valur.
 He appeared in 26 games for Valur during the season, averaging 16.2 points and 5.3 assists.

-Before 2021–22 season he has joined Sporting Clube de Portugal of the Liga Portuguesa de Basquetebol.
+Before the 2021–22 season he joined Sporting Clube de Portugal of the Liga Portuguesa de Basquetebol.